Compliance February 17, 2026 | 15 min read

 In this case, the documentation was submitted within the deadline.
 The bank had no further questions.
 The payout was released.

-09 How TX-Partner Helps With Proof of Funds
+11 How TX-Partner Helps With Proof of Funds

-The starting point for a proof of funds is the crypto documentation in the crypto tax tool.
+The starting point for a proof of funds is the crypto accounting in the crypto tax tool.
 For tax purposes, all transactions are collected there anyway – all wallets and exchanges imported, all inflows and outflows classified.
 This complete crypto history is simultaneously the foundation from which a solid proof of funds can be derived.

-TX-Partner works with this crypto documentation as its foundation.
+TX-Partner works with this crypto accounting as its foundation.
 From the data in the crypto tax tool, all relevant information for the bank can be derived: which addresses and exchange accounts were used, where on-ramps (fiat to crypto) and off-ramps (crypto to fiat) occurred, how holdings developed, where documentation gaps exist, and what the key transaction flows were.

 The decisive step is then preparing this data in a way the bank can understand.
 A compliance department typically does not understand crypto transaction flows.
 TX-Partner explains not only what happened, but also why: why did the portfolio develop this way?
 Why was a particular transfer made?
 Why is the payout amount higher than the original investment?